eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 The Fabric manages multiple remote containers  and can deploy OSGi artifacts to them.

 This tutorial assumes a Fabric is already running and we know its admin URL.
-Other tutorials cover creating and starting a Fabric.
+The [Create Fabric in Cloud](30-fabric-cloud.html) and  [Create Fabric on-premise](35-fabric-onpremise.html) tutorials cover creating and starting a Fabric.
+{:.note}

 ## Setup